Medical Negligence Claims

 Clinical Negligence FAQs

 Below are some frequently asked questions relating to claims for clinical negligence and the processes involved.
+Further questions about the claims process and all types of accidents can be found on our personal injury FAQs page.

 Is there any difference claiming from the NHS or a private healthcare provider?